mongodb/mongo-ruby-driver/README.md

 The driver uses RSpec as it's primary testing tool.
 To run all tests simple run `rspec`.

+If you need to run the tests without making any external connections, set the ENV variable EXTERNAL_DISABLED to 'true'.

 To run a test at a specific location (where `42` is the line number), use:

     rspec path/to/spec.rb:42